Scofield-Idehen/alx-system_engineering-devops-1/0x14-mysql/README.md

 ![mysql](https://www.simplilearn.com/ice9/free_resources_article_thumb/difference_between_sql_and_mysql.jpg)

-The MySQL server provides a database management system with querying and connectivity capabilities, as well as the ability to have excellent data structure and integration with many different platforms.
+The MySQL server provides a database management system with querying and connectivity capabilities and the ability to have excellent data structure and integration with many different platforms.

 ## Needed Knowledge